 The following table is a summary of our financial assets measured on a recurring basis or disclosed at fair value and the level within the fair value hierarchy in which the measurement falls.
 The Company classifies its cash equivalents, short-term investments, long-term bank deposits and notes, and investment in equity securities within Level 1 or Level 2 in the fair value hierarchy because it uses quoted market prices or alternative pricing sources and models utilizing market observable inputs to determine their fair value, respectively.
-No transfers among the levels within the fair value hierarchy occurred during the quarters ended March 31, 2024 and 2023.
+No transfers among the levels within the fair value hierarchy occurred during the quarters and years to date ended June 30, 2024 and 2023.